NaumiGadhiya/MailProj/README.md

 # MailProj

-In this project, I have sent an Email using Spring boot.
+In this repository, I have created a project to send password reset reminder Email to the user using Spring Boot.